Login to myESAIC Membership

 Basic and Clinical Sciences Anaesthetic Course (BCSAC)

-Registration for BCSAC 2025 is now open !
+Registration is now open !
+Register now on myESAIC

 About the BCSAC

-The Basic and Clinical Sciences Anaesthetic Course (BCSAC) is intended as one of the tools suitable for preparing the European Diploma in Anaesthesiology and Intensive Care by improving the candidate’s understanding and knowledge of different areas of basic and clinical sciences.
-It is open to everyone, and there are no prerequisites to attend the course.
+The Basic and Clinical Sciences Anaesthetic Course (BCSAC) is designed as a key educational tool for candidates preparing for the European Diploma in Anaesthesiology and Intensive Care (EDAIC).
+The course aims to strengthen participants’ understanding and knowledge across a wide range of basic and clinical sciences relevant to anaesthesiology.

-Candidates will also have the opportunity to take a test of knowledge before and after the course to gauge their progress.
+Participants will also have the opportunity to complete a knowledge test before and after the course to assess their learning progress.

-Each participant must provide a valid and personal e-mail address.
+Each participant must register with a valid personal e‑mail address.

 Why attend the BCSAC?